SilbigerLab/Mesocosm_User_Manual/Chapters/README.md

 1. Operating level in the filtration sump should be about 1"‐2" above the filter cells.
 2. Water from the container will gravity feed back to the filtration skid, and from there it is pumped through the UV sterilizer and chiller barrel and back to the container.
 3. There are two valves located after the chiller
-  1. One controls the flow directly back to the container
+  a.
+One controls the flow directly back to the container
-  1. The other valve is the bypass valve which diverts the flow back to the filtration sump.
+  b.
+The other valve is the bypass valve which diverts the flow back to the filtration sump.
 This is used to regulate the line pressure going back to the container.
 The more closed the higher the pressure in the line, the more open the lower the pressure.
 The chiller has a safety flow switch that requires a minimum flow rate for the chiller to operate, so the bypass valve is used in this case to regulate the chiller flow as well as the container flow.
 4. Before filling the tanks make sure the drain valve located under the tank is closed.
 5. Fill each rack one at a time and make sure rack and filtration skid flows are balanced before moving on to the next rack.
 6. Make sure the complete system reaches equilibrium in standard recirculation mode before setting up the tidal cycle.